Riffi Mandanda

-Riffi Mandanda (born 11 October 1992) is a professional footballer who plays as a goalkeeper.
+Riffi Mandanda (born 11 October 1992) is a former professional footballer who played as a goalkeeper.
 Born in France, he is a former youth international for France and DR Congo.

 Club career

 Mandanda is a youth product of Caen, though he was never offered a spot in the club's first team.
 After making his debut in the French lower divisions on loans, Mandanda joined Ajaccio in 2015, as a backup for Anthony Scribe.
 He made his full professional debut a few months later, in a 3–0 Ligue 2 defeat against Nancy.

 In February 2020, Mandanda joined Rennes on a contract until the end of the 2019–20 season.
 He left the club at the expiration of his contract in summer 2020.

 On 7 September 2020, Mandanda signed with Norwegian club Kongsvinger IL that plays in the second tier 1. divisjon.
 In July 2021, he joined Créteil in the Championnat National.